 Having taught life drawing for many years I am naturally drawn to creating work that includes the figure.
 I like to capture a moment full of action leaving the viewer to imagine the next move.
-You can see this in my paintings 'Girl in a hat' and 'Girl walking through the sea' Currently on sale at East Beach Gallery in Worthing.
+You can see this in my paintings 'Girl in a hat' and 'Girl walking through the sea' Currently on sale at East Beach Studio in Worthing.

 Embracing the elements!